-There are many places where mature students can study Theology, and it may be that what would suit you best would be a part-time course through the Open University, or perhaps a course through Oxford University's Department of Continuing Education (or that of some other university near where you live); but if you're contemplating studying for a full-time residential degree in Theology as a mature student, then Harris Manchester College is one option you should seriously consider.
+There are many places where mature students can study Theology, and it may be that what would suit you best would be a part-time course through Oxford University's Department of Continuing Education (or that of some other university near where you live); but if you're contemplating studying for a full-time residential degree in Theology as a mature student, then Harris Manchester College is one option you should seriously consider.

 Harris Manchester College has a strong team of fellows who teach and research in the area of Theology and Religion.
 These include: